Decorated Deeds by Arham-ul-Huq Chowdhury

 M. François Grosjean

-We present to you ‘Decorated Deeds’– Bangla Calligraphy on Antique Documents by Arham ul Huq Chowdhury with our best wishes for the Bangla New Year.
+We present to you ‘Decorated Deeds’– Bangla Calligraphy on Antique Documents by Arham-ul-Huq Chowdhury with our best wishes for the Bangla New Year.
 What could be a better way than to start the New Year with ancient meaningful knowledge artistically portrayed?
 Therefore, this exhibition.

 Alliance Francaise and Arham have been together for a significant time, this 20th solo exhibition of his marks 30 years of that association.
 We have witnessed his explorative journeys and have joyfully partnered numerous times in his varied ventures from creative furniture to sculptures to his unique Bangla calligraphy, we were with him on the way with his first solo exhibition with us in 1995 of his Designed & Painted Furniture and Potteries.
 In 2016: ‘Hard Emotions’ a fundraising scrap metal sculpture exhibition and in 2022: ‘Layouts in Letters’ - A Bangla calligraphy exhibition on the occasion of the 70th anniversary of the language movement – the International Mother Language Day.
 Now, this special heritage-rich Bangla calligraphy exhibition is to celebrate Pohela Boishakh – the Bangla New Year.